Experimental Audio Research

 The eerie textures of Space Themes are composed using the letters of John Cage's last name (C, A, G, E) as the notes.

-It is a courageous work, but it fails to create something that is truly innovative or that truly pushes the envelope.
+It is a bold work, but it fails to create something that is truly innovative or that truly pushes the envelope.

-The Koner Experiment (Revolver, 1997) likely constitutes the most radical result of Peter Kember, Kevin Martin, and Eddie Provost's research.
-Not only does electronica reign supreme, but it is the album that is more Thomas Kroner's (and of his collaborator Andy Mellwig) than of the renowned depositaries of the brand E.A.R.
+The Koner Experiment (Revolver, 1997) likely constitutes the most radical result of Peter Kember's, Kevin Martin's, and Eddie Provost's research.
+Not only does electronica reign supreme, but the album belongs more to Thomas Kroner (and to his collaborator Andy Mellwig) than of the original owners of the brand E.A.R.
 Kroner is a specialist in artificial rhythms, and this is music about pulsations.
-"1" functions as a manifesto, demonstrating how to transform industrial music into ambient music.
-The cadence of "2" is more abrasive, that of "3" almost resembles human breathing, that of "5" toys with the Doppler effect, "7" intones an improbable disco music, "8" flows around New Age, and so on until "10", which degerates into a wave of terrifying force.
+1 functions as a manifesto, demonstrating how to transform industrial music into ambient music.
+The cadence of 2 is more abrasive, that of 3 almost resembles human breathing, that of 5 toys with the Doppler effect, 7 intones an improbable disco music, 8 flows around New Age, and so on until 10, which degerates into a wave of terrifying force.
 The method always consists of putting on track a cadence and making it slowly change.
 Each piece is caressed by subliminal massages of electronica.
 The album crowns Kroner's progressive simplification of sound.

-Data Rape (Spaceage, 1998) contains eight compositions for "circuit bending" created using some audio toys from the '70's.
-Like the preceding one, it seems more like anything an idea thrown out there that, for the generosity of the record label, found a place on an album.
+Data Rape (Spaceage, 1998) contains eight compositions for "circuit bending" created using some audio toys from the 1970s.
+Like the previous album, it looks more like idea thrown out there that, thanks to the generosity of the record label, found a place on an album.

 Pestrepeller (Ochre, 1999) is titled to the band whose album Sonic Boom "borrowed" for his manic exercise of post-processing.
 Living Sound (Histrionic, 1999) is a 40-minute improvised jam with the band Jessamine.